Read This First

 Prompt 3: What are the hallmarks of someone at risk of this false knowledge mentality?

-Hallmarks of Someone at Risk of the False Knowledge Mentality need a definition that can sort hard cases.
+Hallmarks of Someone at Risk of the False Knowledge Mentality require sharper edges before the distinction can guide judgment.

-The section turns on Hallmarks of Someone at Risk of the False Knowledge Mentality and Overreliance on Anecdotal Evidence.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Hallmarks of Someone at Risk of the False Knowledge Mentality and Overreliance on Anecdotal Evidence in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Hallmarks of Someone at Risk of the False Knowledge Mentality distinct from Overreliance on Anecdotal Evidence.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Hallmarks of Someone at Risk of the False Knowledge Mentality distinct from Overreliance on Anecdotal Evidence.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 A strong belief that they have all the answers and an unwillingness to consider they might be wrong.